 Port Isaac was a busy coastal port from the Middle Ages to the mid 19th century when it was an active harbour where cargoes like stone, coal, timber and pottery were loaded and unloaded.
 Fishing and fish-processing were also important and today there are still fisherman working from here although tourism plays an increasingly important role.
-It has even been the setting from films such as the popular comedy Saving Grace and the popular TV series Doc Martin.
+It has even been the setting from films such as the popular comedy Saving Grace, the popular TV series Doc Martin and the recent movie ‘Fisherman’s Friends’.
+The Fisherman’s Friends still sing at certain weekends throughout the summer months, keep an eye on their Facebook page for details!

 So why not wander amongst the 18th and 19th century cottages and soak up the atmosphere of this coastal village and later sample some of the local catch from the restaurant menus.